Most people think that mixing alcohol with antibiotics will stop the antibiotics from working.

 How soon after taking antibiotics can I drink alcohol?

 Whilst some antibiotics only cause mild side effects and leave your system quickly, others can take several days or longer.
-This means that you will still have antibiotics in your bloodstream once you have completed the prescribed course.
+This means you will still have antibiotics in your bloodstream once you complete the course.

-Whilst most antibiotics will cause mildly unpleasant side effects if you drink with them, there are some that should never be mixed with alcohol.
+Whilst most antibiotics will cause mildly unpleasant side effects if you drink with them, some should never be mixed with alcohol.